Cultivate your potential.

 - Enroll in at least 3 credit hours of honors courses every 2 semesters (one course per year) and three additional credit hours during each additional year enrolled.

-- Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles on campus.
+- Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles.

 - Maintain a 3.25 GPA each semester.